farouk09/Layout-detection-with-BEiT/README.md

 - **MMdetection 3.1.0**: Make sure you have MMdetection version 3.1.0 installed.
 - **BEIT Backbone Integration**: Move the file `layout detection/backbone/beit.py` to `mmdetection/mmdet/models/backbones` within your MMdetection installation.
 Additionally, import BEIT in `mmdetection/mmdet/models/backbones/__init__.py`.

-The CV dataset used in this project is stored on SharePoint.
-To access it, you'll need to insert the dataset path into `layout detection/configs/_base_/datasets/CV_dataset.py`.

 ## Fine-Tuning